 News & Events

-Transitioning into STEM-designated Master of Science
+Transitions into STEM-designated Master of Science Program

 The Board of Regents of the

-proposal to convert our program into a STEM-designated
+approve a proposal to convert our program into a STEM-designated

-been approved by the Maryland Higher Education
+been approved by the Maryland Higher Education Commission, and

 One practical implication of the STEM

-Maryland’s Applied Economics master’s program since its
+Economics master’s program since its inception.
+The STEM

-potential employers a viable opportunity to hire highly
+viable opportunity to hire highly qualified international

-qualified international graduates with scarce skill
+graduates with scarce skill sets.” -- Mark

-sets.” -- Mark Turner, CEO of Optimal Solutions
+Turner, CEO of Optimal Solutions Group.

 “The program’s curriculum has always